MisileLab/MisileLab-Licenses/README.md

-# MisileLab License V1.0
+# MisileLab License V1.5

-## You can
-Include file with this license in project.
-## You can't
-Include file with this license in other license project.
-(Exclude MIT, Apache, AGPL, LGPL, GPL license)
+Author Information : Program by Author

-## Condition
+## derivative works condition

+You need change project to open source project or get permission for private project from project author.
-You need to give author information to other like this. ex) {Project or File Name} by {author}
+You need give author information to other like this. ex) {Project or File Name} by {author}.
+Author doesn't have warranty.